c-arthurs/QuArray/docs/Output files.rst

 2. Figure of all images in the array
 ------------------------------------

 An example of this figure is below.
-If pathology map is provided then the bounding boxes are coloured bases on pathology.
+If pathology map is provided, then the bounding boxes are coloured bases on pathology.
 Otherwise, they are not included.

 ..
 Image:: images/wsi_001_split_layoutfig.tiff